 Financial Reporting Standards

 FRA gives top priority to the development of the Egyptian Accounting Standards (EASs).
-The EASs play a key role in ensuring that financial statements of economic entities operating in various production activities accurately reflect their financial position and business operations.
+The EASs play a key role in ensuring that the financial statements of economic entities operating in various production activities accurately reflect their financial position and business operations.
 The development of EASs is driven by the rapid local, regional, and global economic changes and consequent challenges facing companies to practice their activities and achieve their objectives.

 The development of EASs also supports the government’s plan to maximize the return on assets (ROA ) as part of implementing the State Ownership Policy Document.